QwenLM/Qwen2.5/README.md

 ### MindIE

-For depolyment on Ascend NPUs, please visit [Modelers](https://modelers.cn/) and search for Qwen3.
+For deployment on Ascend NPUs, please visit [Modelers](https://modelers.cn/) and search for Qwen3.

 <!--
 ### OpenLLM